UTNkar/documentation/content/guides/handing_over.md

 **The new admin must also setup ansible on his/her computer:**

 - Install ansible.
-Instructions can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+Instructions can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+If the new admin uses windows, he/she can use `ubuntu for windows` to install ansible.
 - Follow the [installation instructions](/development_tools/ansible/) for the UTN ansible repository

 **The admin should also be aware of the following things:**